 FHA Mortgage Insurance Premium (MIP)

-A HECM loan requires the borrower to pay an initial Mortgage Insurance Premium (MIP), as well as an annual MIP of 1.25%.
-(Please see chart below for more information regarding the initial MIP.)
+A HECM loan requires the borrower to pay an initial Mortgage Insurance Premium (MIP) which is 2% of the home value but not to exceed $12,723, as well as an annual MIP of .5% of the outstanding loan balance.

 The FHA MIP provides these guarantees: